grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

 1. Configure the Vale VS Code extension.

-   1. Press Ctrl+Shift+X.
-   1. Select the Vale VS Code extension.
+   1. Press Ctrl+Shift+X and select the Vale VS Code extension.
    1. Select the gear icon.
    1. Set `Vale › Vale CLI: Config` to the path to your `vale.ini` file.
 For example, `/home/user/vale/vale.ini`.
    1. Set `Vale › Vale CLI: Path` to the path for the vale executable.
 For example, `/home/user/vale/vale`.